tristwk/DA_bootcamp_capstone_project/Framework.md

 - Objective: To have a deep understanding on **rent price of Airbnb in Berlin** from a host perspective
 - Data source: [inside airbnb](http://insideairbnb.com)
     1. [data dictionary](https://docs.google.com/spreadsheets/d/1iWCNJcSutYqpULSQHlNyGInUvHg2BoUGoNRIGa6Szc4/edit#gid=982310896)
-    2. two datasets: listings and calendar of all listings for the coming 365 days
+    2. two datasets:
+            - 16411 listings in Berlin
+            - 365 days of the pricing of all listings in Berlin
 - Deleiverables:
     - to anser questions:
     Q1: What factor contributes to higher rent?
     Q2: You have limited days to rent out your room, when is the best time period to rent it out?
     Q3: Did hosts receive higher reviews if they go extra miles and vice versa? (e.g. to have profile pic, prompt responses etc.)

     - Overview dashboard:
         1. Overview of airbnb rent in Berlin - the outcome of EDA (maybe with a dashboard?)
             - Rent distribution by neighborhood